OpenISS/kg-recommendation-framework/word_thesis/point.md

 	Promote OpenISS

-	Solution：

-Allow the open source community to use OpenISS more in the AI field
+	Solution：Allow the open source community to use OpenISS more in the AI field
 ---

 ##Scenario: